railsuser2014/openobject-doc-book-en/source/technical_guide/ecommerce.rst

 :language_ids: Language, many2many

-    *Add the Launguage options for the online customers.*
+    *Add the launguage options for the online customers.*

-:row_configuration: No. of Row, integer
+:row_configuration: No. of Rows, integer

-    *Add No. of row for products which u want to configure at website*
+    *Add number of rows for products which you want to configure at website*

 :search_ids: Search On, many2many

-    *Add the Search Parameters which you are allow from the website.*
+    *Add the search parameters which you are allow from the website.*